redis/jedis/README.md

 Jedis is fully compatible with redis 2.0.0.

+## I want to persist my objects in Redis.
+How can I do it?
+You should definitely check [JOhm](http://github.com/xetorthio/johm "JOhm")!!!
+And of course, you can always serialize it and store it.

 ## Is there a Groovy client?

 Yes.
 You can use Jedis if you want, but I recommend [Gedis](http://github.com/xetorthio/gedis "Gedis"), which is Jedis but with a nicer groovy-like interface :)